tanvi-jain3/SC1015-Song-Genre-Classification/README.md

 3: Machine Learning

-Note: Data Science Mini_Project file is the compliation of the files 1, 2 and 3.
+Note: Data Science Mini_Project file is the compilation of the files 1, 2 and 3.

 ## Problem Statement: